LiveZenLK/bonfire-reboot/src/docs/Developer/Testing_Your_Application.md

 This step assumes that you have Composer installed already on your development machine.
 If you do not, first [install using Composer's guide](http://getcomposer.org/doc/00-intro.md).

-Bonfire's <tt>composer.json</tt> file has everything setup for you to install both Composer and Mockery in your development environment.
+Bonfire's <tt>composer.json</tt> file has everything setup for you to install SimpleTest in your development environment.
 Simply run a

     composer install --dev